kokano777/Tussock/README.md

 **1. Purpose**

-    The code is for combinging multiple files into one with an appropriate header without unnecessary cells (-9999).
+    The code is for combinging multiple files into one with an appropriate header without unnecessary cells (-9999 replaced by NA).

 **2. Usage**

     The code was made to run in a supercomputer "Chinook" in University of Alaska Fairbanks.
 It requires .slurm file.
-    First, the code was produced using a terminal, then it was modified for the Chinook job scheduler (slurm) can be read.
+    First, the code was produced using a terminal, then it was modified so that the Chinook job scheduler "slurm" can read.

 **3. Content**